-Biology 131: Introduction to Computational Biology can also be taken in the 1st year.
+Biology 1XX & 2XX: Many other introductory Biology courses can also be taken.

 Biology 211: Introduction to Scientific Discourse is a great class for you to consider taking your 2nd year.

 The courses offered at the 300 level will make up the bulk of the courses you take in the Biology department.
 Each up level course is taught by a faculty member in their area of expertise, and each course will include a lab and a component of independent research.